2023 Austrian Darts Open

-The 2023 Austrian Darts Open, known as the 2023 Interwetten Austrian Darts Open for sponsorship reasons, was a professional darts tournament that took place at Steiermarkhalle in Premstätten, Austria from 21 to 23 April 2023.
+The 2023 Austrian Darts Open, known as the 2023 Interwetten Austrian Darts Open for sponsorship reasons, was a professional darts tournament that took place at the Premstättner Halle in Graz, Austria, from 21 to 23 April 2023.
 It was the fifth of thirteen European Tour events on the 2023 PDC Pro Tour.
 It featured a field of 48 players and £175,000 in prize money, with £30,000 going to the winner.

 Michael van Gerwen was the defending champion after defeating Danny Noppert 8–5 in the 2022 final.
 Van Gerwen was defeated 7–0 by Josh Rock in the semi-finals.

 Jonny Clayton won his second European Tour title after defeating Josh Rock 8–6 in the final.

 Prize money

 The prize money was increased for the first time in 4 years for all European Tours: